-- Pedestrians always have the right-of-way in parking lot crosswalks (but always make sure it is safe to cross before doing so).
+Pedestrians always have the right-of-way in parking lot crosswalks, but they should always make sure it is safe to cross before doing so.

-- When crossing a parking lot aisle, pedestrians generally have the right-of-way but should wait to ensure that all vehicles stop for them.
+When crossing a parking lot aisle, pedestrians generally have the right-of-way, but they should wait to ensure that all vehicles stop for them.

-- When walking down a parking lot aisle (facing traffic), pedestrians have the right-of-way over those vehicles which are backing out of their parking spaces.
+When walking down a parking lot aisle (facing traffic), pedestrians have the right-of-way over those vehicles that are backing out of their parking spaces.

 Vehicles and Right-of-Way